Paper, Printing and The Environment

 Additionally, precious water supplies are lost through the logging of water catchments.
 The Victorian government allows the logging of five of Melbourne’s water catchments which supply over half the city’s water.
 Logging in water catchments reduces both the quality and quantity of water coming from the catchments.

 Overseas, biofuel plants are being co-located with pulp and paper mills, with the waste converted to syngas and used to generate heat and power.
 This provides a potential opportunity for the pulp and paper industry to produce energy and chemicals from biomass and biofuels, including for its own use.
-According to the Pulp & Paper Industry Strategy group, "in order to achieve leading-edge production processes, the industry would need to undertake considerably more R&D than is undertaken at present."
+According to a 2010 report by the Australian Pulp & Paper Industry Strategy Group, "in order to achieve leading-edge production processes, the industry would need to undertake considerably more R&D than is undertaken at present."

 Where is paper made in Australia?

-According to Australian Paper Watch, virgin fibre for photocopy paper is sourced primarily from native forest eucalypts in the Central Highlands & Gippsland region in Victoria.
+According to Australian Paper Watch, these logs used to make virgin fibre for photocopy paper have been sourced primarily from native forest eucalypts in the Central Highlands & Gippsland region in Victoria.

 From Victoria, woodchips are turned into copy paper or exported to Japan, to be made into low grade paper products.
-Logged areas are often cleared by burning.
+Historically, logged areas are often cleared by burning.

 Victoria is blessed with the most diverse range of habitats of any state.
 Their forests are home to the tallest trees and biggest carbon stores on Earth.
 But as Australia’s most cleared state, the challenge in Victoria to protect nature is urgent.
 According to The Wilderness Society, Victoria is facing an extinction crisis, with 44% of their native plants and 30% of their wildlife extinct or threatened.